flash62au/EngineDriver_Home/docs/configuration/configuration.rst

 * You can set the initial web page for the full-size web panel, or enable the smaller web view on the throttle screen
 * There are also settings to help maximize the use of your device's smaller screen by hiding items not relevant to you

-Look around in Preferences, there are a huge number of settings to personalize |ed|, including many more if you enable `Show Advanced Preferences <./preferences.html#show-advanced-preferences>`_.
+Look around in Preferences, there are a huge number of settings to personalize |ed|, including many more if you enable `Show Advanced Preferences <./preferences:show advanced preferences>` preference.

 .. note::
   :class: note-ed-hidden-title

-   See the `Preferences <./preferences.html>`_ page for a full list of the available preferences.
+   See the :doc:`Preferences <./preferences>` page for a full list of the available preferences.

 The *Functions buttons* are changed via the ``Function Buttons`` menu option: :menuselection:`Menu --> Functions Buttons`